 NADEERA: A social enterprise offering an integrated, inclusive, and innovative solid waste management platform to Lebanon’s municipalities.

-RESECO: A startup working on a smart waste container that can be placed on any street of a village, town, or city.
+Diwama previously known as (RESECO): A startup working on a smart waste container that can be placed on any street of a village, town, or city.
 The container absorbs a full household waste bag with mixed recyclables, automatically sorts the waste to compact them finally.

 Garbaliser: A startup working on converting household food waste into natural gas and fertilizer to solve the environmental and economic problems technologically.

 Enlight: A startup working on upcycling and upgrading any type of old lighting system targeting a wide range of customers including but not limited to municipalities, companies, and households in the vision of being Eco-friendly.